Cifyy/wordim/README.md

 ## Usage

-Enter a pattern in `pattern.txt` and run the program. \
+1.Enter a pattern in `pattern.txt` and run the program. \
 Example:
   - 22222
   - 10101